Molly's Game: Plot

 Molly Bloom is a world-class mogul skier with Olympic aspirations, thanks to years of enforced training from her overbearing father.
 In a qualifying event for the 2002 Winter Olympics, she is severely injured, ending her career.

-Instead of attending law school immediately, Molly takes a year off and moves to LA.
+Instead of attending law school immediately, Molly takes a yearlong sabbatical and moves to Los Angeles.
 Becoming a bottle service waitress at a club, she soon meets Dean, an ostentatious but unsuccessful real estate developer.
-She becomes his office manager, and is soon involved in running his underground poker games at "The Cobra Lounge".
-Many famous and wealthy individuals, including movie stars, investment bankers, and sports players, are involved in Dean's game.
+She becomes his office manager and is soon involved in running his underground poker games at "The Cobra Lounge".
+Many famous and wealthy individuals, including movie stars, investment bankers and sports players, are involved in Dean's game.
 Molly earns large sums of money in tips alone.

 Initially unfamiliar with poker, Molly quickly learns how to appeal to the players for tips.
 In particular, she hopes to please the most successful player, a film star named Player X, by attracting new players to the game.
-Dean, upon seeing that Molly is becoming increasingly independent in running the games, attempts to control, and then fires her.
+Dean, upon seeing that Molly is becoming increasingly independent in running the games, attempts to control her, and then fires her.

 Molly, having contacts through years of running the game, creates her own poker games.
 She rents a hotel penthouse and hires a staff.
 Additionally, she contacts club and casino employees to spread the word about her games.
 Player X, along with many others, leaves Dean's games to play at Molly's.
-Increasingly successful, as Molly gains more money she is pressured by Player X to raise the stakes.
-Harlan Eustice, a skilled, conservative, and successful player, joins Molly's game.
+Increasingly successful, as Molly gains more money, she is pressured by Player X to raise the stakes.
+Harlan Eustice, a skilled, conservative and successful player, joins Molly's game.

-One night, after accidentally losing a hand to the notoriously worst player, Brad Marion, Harlan becomes increasingly compulsive, suffering heavy losses (later, Molly finds out that Player X, who enjoys ruining people's lives more than the game itself, has been funding him to keep him playing).
-After Molly berates him for his unethicality, Player X decides to change venue for his games, and the others join him, leaving Molly.
+One night, after accidentally losing a hand to the notoriously worst player, Brad Marion, Harlan becomes increasingly compulsive, suffering heavy losses; later, Molly finds out that Player X, who enjoys ruining people's lives more than the game itself, has been funding him to keep him playing.
+After Molly berates him for his unethicality, Player X decides to change venue for his games.
+Others join him, leaving Molly.